 Your 'Get Ready for School' Checklist

 Complete during July to August.
-The steps you need to take are listed below and all relevant PDFs and links available in the Downloads tab!
+The steps you need to take are listed below and all relevant PDFs and links available on the Downloads tab!

-Does your school offer before-or after-school services? this is important especially for families entering K1, most after school programs due to liscensing regulations are not liscense for 4 year olds.
-Please check with your school in regards to after-schools and age requierements.
-If school has after-school program, ask for an application, complete it and leave a deposit.
+Does your school offer before-or after-school services? this is important especially for families entering K1, most after-school programs due to licensing regulations are not licensed for 4-year-olds.
+Please check with your school in regards to after-schools and age requirements.
+If a school has after-school program, ask for an application, complete it and leave a deposit.
 Enrollment in school-based programs is often limited and frequently on a first-come, first served basis.
 If your school does not offer care and/or you need help finding other options, visit www.bostnet.org for a complete listing of programs in Boston.

 Your 'Meet Your School' Checklist

-Registration is ongoing; however, for your best chance at a school assignment of your choice, it is important to register during Round 1 January 3, 2017- February 3, 2017.
-All students who register within the same round are assigned to schools at the same time when the round closes.
+Registration is ongoing; however, for your best chance at a school assignment of your choice, it is important to register during Round 1 (for K0 and K1) January 5, 2021- January 29, 2021.
+For K2 February 8-April 5, 2021 All students who register within the same round are assigned to schools at the same time when the round closes.

-First Round Registration for the 2017/2018 school year runs the month of January 3,2017-February 3, 2017 For best service, register according to the parent/guardian’s last name:
+First Round Registration for the 2021-2022 school year for K0 and K1 runs the month of January 5, 2021- January 29, 2021.
+For best service and reduced wait times, please register according to the parent/guardian’s last name:

 K1 and K0 seats are NOT guaranteed, so register during the First Round for your best chance of getting a seat!